KXBX (AM)

 KXBX (1270 AM) is a radio station broadcasting a classic hits format.
-Licensed to Lakeport, California, United States, the station is currently owned by Bicoastal Media Licenses, LLC and features programming from CNN Radio and Westwood One, formerly Dial Global.
+Licensed to Lakeport, California, United States, the station is currently owned by Bicoastal Media Licenses, LLC and features programming from Westwood One.

 History

 The station went on the air in 1966 as KBLC.
 On 1984-07-16 the call letters were changed to KWTR.
 On 1990-09-21, the station again changed its call sign to the current KXBX.